beto-rodriguez/SuperXml/README.md

 </Document>
 ```
 #Supported Types:
-When you use `.AddElementToScope(Key, Value)`, Value is dynamic, that means that it will be evaluated at runtime, so
+When you use `.AddKey(Key, Value)`, Value is dynamic, that means that it will be evaluated at runtime, so
 It should support all kind of types, enums, classes, all elements and commands could be nested with no problem.
 #Performance
 from `<element ForEach="element in elements">{{element}}</element>` and elements equals to an array of 10,000 integers Core i5 @ 2.3 GHz took an average of 300 ms to compile in release.